eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 - [ ] Finalize project and prep for demonstrations.
 - [ ] Add project to AWS final time.
 - [ ] Work through the list of bugs and issues below.
+- [ ] Implement sorting capabilities on listCookbooks/Recipes
+- [ ] Implement a way to search through recipes and cookbooks.
 - [ ] Finalize on all the design documents and update.
 - [ ] Record presentation for reference in GitHub.
 - [ ] Record presentation for submission for class.
 (Due 12/13)